 Artificial Corneal Implants: A Brighter Future with Advanced Bioceramics

 Nanocellulose: Nature's Answer to Energy Poverty

-Jean Potgieter, South Africa
+Jean Potgieter, South Africa - 2nd place

 Effects of Compaction on Lateral Earth Pressure